noble-assets/noble/readme.md

 ## Testing

-Testing Noble as a standalone chain (without Provider) is possible by running the blow command prior to starting node:
+Testing Noble as a standalone chain (without Provider) is possible by running the below command prior to starting node:

 ```
 nobled add-consumer-section